What is Spleen Qi Deficiency & How to Deal With It?

 Absorbing and Moving

 Spleen Qi deficiency, often called Spleen Qi Xu is a very commonly diagnosed imbalance within Chinese Medicine theory.
 Essentially this means that the functioning of the Organs of digestion are weak, have been compromised, or are not working to full capacity.
-This can be a stand alone diagnosis or can be a part of a greater condition leading to a variety of imbalances.
-Often times we see a combined deficiency of the Spleen and Stomach (or even of the Lung Qi and Spleen).
+This, alone, can be a diagnosis or becomes an element of other bigger problem, resulting in a wide range of imbalances.
+Many times the Spleen and Stomach deficiencies are combined (sometimes Lung Qi and Spleen too).

 Spleen Qi Deficiency

-The Spleen ("SP") and Stomach ("ST") Organ Systems and meridians are associated and resonates with the Earth Element, season of summer, the color yellow, the flavor of sweetness and upon the Chinese Medicine Body Clock the hours the SP and ST are most active are between 7am-9am (ST) and 9am-11am (SP).
+The Spleen ("SP") and Stomach ("ST") Organ Systems and meridians are linked and work with the Earth Element, season of summer, the color yellow, the flavor of sweetness and upon the Chinese Medicine Body Clock the hours the SP and ST function the most range from 7am to 9am (ST) and 9am to 11am (SP).
 The Spleen's main focus is to absorb food and nutrients and begin the process of moving them where they need to go.

-From a western medicine perspective- it is thought that the Spleen is actually a combination of the spleen and the pancreas and their associated functions, particularly of secreting digestive enzymes.
+Western Medicine views Spleen as a fusion of the spleen and the pancreas and their relevant functions, mainly of releasing digestive enzymes.

 Functions of the Spleen

 The Spleen's main function is to help assist its "yin-yang pair" of the Stomach in digestion, and more specifically in the “transformation and transportation “ of food.
-This is the process of absorbing nutrients from the foods we choose and separating the unusable, or waste matter.
-The basic and most essential aspect of digestion.
+Here, nutrients from the food are absorbed and the unused matter is separated.
+This basic but chief point of digestion.

 Liver Qi DAO Labs